Webinar: The Future of QA in the AI World. Register Now.

 In general, quality engineers typically need strong critical thinking skills, in addition to a high level of attention to detail, mathematical and numerical skills, communication skills, time management skills, and the ability to work well within a team.

 Oftentimes, a bachelor’s degree in computer science or a related field is preferred or even required by the employer.
-Another option can be a certification – like the ASQ quality engineer certification.
+Another option can be a certification, like the ASQ quality engineer certification.

 In terms of technical skills, they can vary based on the technology used for the software project, like mobile web vs. native desktop application, for example.
 Hybrid and automation engineers typically need to know a programming language along with the knowledge of multiple frameworks to build tests with.

-How is QA Different From QC?
+Quality Assurance vs. Quality Control: How is QA Different From QC?

-If you’re finding yourself wondering what the difference is between quality assurance and quality control, you can be rest assured that you’re not alone.
+If you’re finding yourself wondering what the difference is between quality assurance and quality control, you can rest assured that you’re not alone.
 A lot of teams end up wondering this at one point or another.

-Both quality assurance and quality control are a part of quality management, but quality assurance typically covers the entirety of the quality control systems, whereas quality control usually represents a subset of quality assurance.
-Still confused?
-QA focuses on the whole process, start-to-finish: “How do we prevent software bugs from happening?”, vs. QC focuses on the testing part “How do we find all of the bugs so they won’t escape to the end-users?”
+QA focuses on the whole process, start-to-finish: “How do we prevent software bugs from happening?”, vs QC focuses on the testing part: “How do we find all of the bugs so they won’t escape to the end-users?”

 Manual Quality Assurance vs. Automated Quality Assurance